 What is a significant point in history from your nation that you would like to share?

-What responsibilities do you have as chief?
+What responsibilities do you have as a tribal leader?

 Who inspired you as a mentor?

 My uncles, who were leaders in the Native American Church, and who gave me my ceremony and my Indian name when I was six months old.